Types of complaint we see

 Putting things right

-If we think you’ve caused delays, we may tell you to pay compensation for the distress and inconvenience the customer has suffered.
+For example if we think you’ve caused delays, we may tell you to pay compensation for the distress or inconvenience the customer has suffered.
 We may also consider a ‘loss of use’ payment, if your mistake caused the customer to be without their car.

 Find out more about how we award compensation.

 Insurer makes admin mistakes which led to unreasonable delays

 Insurer fails to arrange courtesy car during a long delay